rmccormick96/Pulse-of-Policy/text_embeddings/README.md

 ## `text_embeddings_cosinesimilarity.ipynb`
 This juypter notebook calculates the cosine similarity between each legislative bill and every news article by news source within a 5 month window.
-Normalization is available not not utilized due to it making the data unuseable: cosine similarity is approximately 0.99.
+Normalization is available not not utilized due to it making the data unuseable: cosine similarity is approximately 0.99 for all results.
 Instead, no normalization is performed.
 Utilizes 1525 lines of code (approximately 470 lines come from the BERT_Data class initially created in text_embeddings.ipynb).